Caterpillar foods: milkweed

-During migration we see them on Rough Blazing Star, New England Aster, and especially on Showy Goldenrod in both our planted and remnant prairies.
+During migration they nectar on Rough Blazing Star, New England Aster, native thistles, and Stiff and Showy Goldenrod.

 9/4/2005